-Inside: We love children’s books about friendship — stories that celebrate the joy, drama and love between pals!
+We love children’s books about friendship — stories celebrating joy, drama, and love between pals!
 Here are some of our very favorite friendship books!

 The Ultimate List of Children’s Books About Friendship!

 “Kindred spirits are not so scarce as I used to think.
 It’s splendid to find out there are so many of them in the world.” —L.M.
 Montgomery, Anne of Green Gables

 I am lucky to have had a group of best friends at my side for more than twenty years.
 Even luckier?
 At forty years old, I have one cherished friend who has been an important part of my life since we were just 2 years old, toddlers with pigtails and sippy cups and Snoopy stuffies, a friend I met at the same school where I work now.
 That’s thirty-eight years of friendship — thirty-eight years of sharing hopes and secrets and fears, supporting each other when it’s felt like our legs would give out from under us, cheering each other on when we needed a boost, and lending a shoulder when the tears wouldn’t stop.

 I hope my boys have friends like this.

 I want my kids to be successful, no doubt.
 I want them to be smart, confident, and creative.
 But more important to me than anything?
 I want my boys to be good friends and to have good friends — friends who are kind, trustworthy, and are always willing to lend a hand when their pals are in need.
 I want them to have friends who will be in their lives for the next thirty-eight years.

 RELATED: We’ve got more than 100 children’s book lists on Happily Ever Elephants.
 Be sure to check out this link!